Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Our Proposals: Density-Adaptive Kernel based Reranking

 \subsubsection{$k$-NN+, $k$-INN+ and $k$-RNN+}

-If a set of probe samples $\X$ are available, we can use the probe samples, except for $\x_i$, to gain extra performance improvement.
-Specifically, we find the top-$k$ best matching candidates to the probe $\x_i$ with the augmented samples set $\X_{-i} \cup \Y$, \ie,
+If a set of probe samples $\X$ are available, we can use the probe samples, except for $\x_i$, to further improve the reranking performance.
+Specifically, we find the top-$k$ best matching candidates to the probe $\x_i$ with the augmented sample set $\X_{-i} \cup \Y$, \textit{i.e.},

-where $\X_{-i}$ refers the probe samples except for the $i$-th sample $\x_i$.
-We term the $k$-NN based method with augmented samples as $k$-NN+.
-Note that the extra probe samples are viewed as ``dummy samples'', because they \emph{occupy} the positions in the $k$-NN list but do not provide any supervision information (\ie, the identity).
+where $\X_{-i}$ refers to the probe samples except for the $i$-th sample $\x_i$.
+We refer to the $k$-NN method with augmented samples as $k$-NN+.
+Note that the extra probe samples are viewed as ``dummy samples'' because they \emph{occupy} positions in the $k$-NN list but \textit{do not provide any supervision information (\textit{i.e.}, identity labels).}